marsplus/miscellaneous-search-methods/README.md

 3. There are two ways to approximately solve the Bellman optimality equation:
     1. Approximate in the value space.
     2. Approximate in the policy space.
 4. All the search methods below approximate in the value space.
+We can think of them as approximate DP methods.

 #### Heuristic Search
 - One-step lookahead with rollout